sambaye/UFC-DataScraper/README.md

 Once you have the proper inputs you should be able to get the data by running the following commands

-1. pip install -r requirements.txt
+1. pip install -r requirements.dat
 2. bash Scrape.sh